pingswept/me30-website/content/_index.md

 ![project showcase in atrium](/img/atrium-project-showcase-2021-11-16.jpg)

-2021 project showcase in the Science and Engineering Center atrium
+Project showcase in the Science and Engineering Center atrium

 ![game demos in Cummings Center](/img/GameDemos_2022.JPG)

-2022 project demos in the Cummings Center
+Project demos in the Cummings Center